apache/apisix-website/blog/en/blog/2023/01/02/accessing_apisix-dashboard_from_everywhere_with_keycloak_authentication.md

 <!--truncate-->

-# Accessing Apisix-dashboard from everywhere with Keycloak authentication

 ![framework](https://github.com/MirtoBusico/assets-for-blogs/blob/main/blog01a.png)

 This article presents how to setup a framework where a user can access the Apisix-dashboard protected using an authentication system managed by a Keycloak server.